 The key is to find a really really tasty sausage.
 We used a breakfast sausage we bought from Whiffletree Farms here in Virginia.
 Find your favorite, the sausage really shines through here, so you want to make sure it’s delicious.
 If you don’t eat pork sausage, ground beef, crispy cooked bacon, or even a vegetarian substitute can work equally well, just be sure to add some seasoning (your choice).

 Plan ahead and bake your squash the night before to minimize prep time in the morning.
 I know it seems like an extra step, but I promise, this is so so worth it.
 The spaghetti squash lives up to its reputation as an excellent substitute for a carbohydrate, so this breakfast bake is just really satisfying AND healthy.
 I hope you enjoy my low carb breakfast bake recipe!
-Be sure to scroll past the recipe card to check out the other delicious spaghetti squash dishes made by my blogger friends!

 - 8 large eggs